Take a tour of our organized garage and get inspiration and ideas for your own garage organization project!

 We decided to go with the IKEA ALGOT shelving system with metal shelves (you can read about why in this post) to hold smaller items and containers.
 If you’re looking to design an ALGOT shelving system for your own home, I talk about how we design ours in this post and this post.

-Creating a Garage Workstation
+Creating an Organized Garage Workstation

 Donnie had requested a work surface for the space for when he’s working on projects in the garage, so we put in a standard ALGOT shelf on this segment of the wall, with a stool that stores neatly underneath.
 We also included an IKEA SKADIS pegboard where we can clip up notes for projects we’re working on and hold pens and other small supplies.